-An honours year is available for high-achieving students upon completion of this degree.
+An honours year is available for high-achieving students upon completion of this degree or any of our psychology degrees listed in this booklet.
 An honours year in psychology is useful if you're pursuing a career as a psychologist or if you're preparing for postgraduate study.